|Wastewater Reclamation Facility: Laie WRF|

 Expansion of the wastewater collection system in Laie removed hundreds of old cesspools.
 In addition, most homes in Laie utilize a new, low-pressure technology for wastewater collection that reduces the high inflow and infiltration typically found in traditional gravity-flow sewer systems, adding environmental, public health and safety benefits.
 The secondary treated, filtered and disinfected wastewater effluent is discharged to a second party for reclamation and/or disposal purposes.

-LWRF operates under a Wastewater Management Individual Permit (WWM), Permit No. HI05WWIP213, effective as of July 14, 2008, and expires July 14, 2013.
+LWRF operates under a Wastewater Management Individual Permit (WWM), Permit No. HI05WWIP213, effective as of July 14, 2008, and expired July 14, 2013.
+The Hawaii Department of Health granted an administrative extension to the permit effective July 15, 2013, and will expire when the new individual permit is issued.
 The WWM permit authorizes the City and County of Honolulu to operate the wastewater treatment works and sludge processing facility in accordance with effluent and sludge limitations, monitoring requirements and other permit conditions.